burij/lua-light-wings/README.md

 is_function(y)
 ```

-### lua-light-wings-extra.lua
-Unsorted collection of helper functions, will not be documented, read the code to use.

 ### need.lua
 Drop-in replacement for 'require' function.
 Extends path-variables to find lua-modules in more locations.
 Able to download modules via luarocks (if installed) or via wget/curl (due potential security reasons of this feature, it's disabled by default.
 Check the source code  before enabling).